deduced/flexy-flexbox-grid/README.md

 # flexy-flexbox-grid
-A very simple flexbox grid.
+A super simple boilerplate using a flexbox-based grid.